cdapio/cdap/cdap-docs/admin-manual/source/5-installation/mapr/index.rst

 - |mapr-configurations|_ Covers the configuration options and requirements of the CDAP installation, secure Hadoop, security, use of temp directories, and the CDAP user.
 - |mapr-starting|_ Once installation is complete, how to start CDAP on the cluster and make it highly-available.
-- |mapr-upgrading|_ Specific steps for upgrading existing CDAP installations.
+- |mapr-upgrading|_ Upgrading a CDAP installation that was installed and managed with MapR.